vivalite/VRArcadeSoftware/README.md

 - Have a way to hide bookeo / ticket printing / station dashboard / waver related function if not used.

-## Donation
+## Sponsor
 Currently almost all of the development for this software is done by me alone in the spare time, in addition to working on his full-time job.
 There is not really enough income to support a full-time developer at this point, and buying VR hardware and tools required to support all sorts of setups is quite expensive.
 Financially supporting helps a lot in moving things forwards.
-If this system helps you, please consider donation.
+If this system helps you, please consider sponsor.